uber-summer-practice-sofia-2021/uber-summer-dockerfiles/README.md

 ## Getting Started

-Before starting please get familiar with what [Docker](https://docs.docker.com/get-started/overview/) and [Docker Compose](https://docs.docker.com/compose/).
+Before starting please get familiar with what [Docker](https://docs.docker.com/get-started/overview/) and [Docker Compose](https://docs.docker.com/compose/) are.

 [This](https://runnable.com/blog/a-better-dev-workflow-with-docker-compose) is also a good overview of pros and cons when using Docker Compose for local development.